gee-contrib/gee-wiki/README.md

 # gee-wiki
-Wiki to develop users' contributed material for GEE documentation
+Go to the Wiki page to see users' contributed material for GEE documentation